Kenyan Americans: Demographics

 According to the 2010 census, approximately one-third of persons born in Kenya who are living in the US have become naturalized citizens.

 African immigrants are among the most educated groups in the United States.
 Like their recent immigrant counterparts Kenyan Americans give a high value to education.

-According to estimates from the Migration Policy Institute for 2015 to 2019, the total number of immigrants from Kenya in the USA was 141,800.
+According to estimates from the Migration Policy Institute for 2015 to 2019, the total number of immigrants from Kenya in the United States was 141,800.
 The top counties of settlement were as follows: